-We are a clinical-stage immuno-oncology company focused on developing novel therapies to activate macrophages in the fight against cancer.
+We are a clinical-stage immuno-oncology company focused on developing novel checkpoint therapies to activate macrophages in the fight against cancer.
 We founded Forty Seven based on the insight that blocking CD47, a key signaling molecule that is overexpressed on cancer cells, renders tumors susceptible to macrophages.
-By harnessing macrophages, we believe that our lead product candidate, 5F9, can transform the treatment of cancer.
-5F9 has demonstrated promising activity in multiple Phase 1b/2 clinical trials in which we have treated over 290 cancer patients with solid or hematologic tumors.
-In addition, we have two additional product candidates in preclinical development; FSI-189, an anti-SIRP α antibody, and FSI-174, an anti-cKIT antibody.
+By harnessing macrophages, we believe that our lead product candidate, 5F9, dosed as a monotherapy or in combination with marketed cancer therapies, can transform the treatment of cancer.
+5F9 has demonstrated promising activity in five Phase 1b/2 clinical trials in which we have treated over 190 relapsed or refractory cancer patients with solid or hematologic tumors.
+We hold worldwide rights to all of our product candidates.

-We focus our efforts on targeting the CD47 pathway as a way to engage macrophages in fighting tumors.
+We focus our efforts on targeting the CD47 pathway as a way to engage macrophages primarily in fighting tumors.
 Macrophages function as first responders, swallowing foreign and abnormal cells, including cancer cells, and mobilizing other components of the immune system including T cells and antibodies.
 Cancer cells use CD47, a "don't eat me" signal, in order to evade detection by the immune system and subsequent destruction by macrophages.
 Overexpression of CD47 is common to nearly all types of tumors and is also correlated with poor prognosis in multiple cancers including acute myelogenous leukemia, or AML, colorectal cancer, or CRC, gastric cancer, lung cancer, Non-Hodgkin's lymphoma, or NHL, and ovarian cancer.
 Despite the central role of macrophages as cell-eating scavengers and first responders, the pharmaceutical industry is only beginning to bring this key group of cells into the fight against cancer.